wp-plugins/the-hackers-diet/readme.txt

 Tags: diet, weight loss
 Requires at least: 2.0.7
 Tested up to: 2.1
-Stable tag: 0.9.3b
+Stable tag: 0.9.4b

-Helps you track and predict weight loss using your blog.
+Helps you track and predict weight loss using your Wordpress blog.
 Daily weight entry, trend calculations, and more.

 == Description ==

+Want to lose weight?
+Need help?
+Use Wordpress? (of course you do!)

+The Hacker's Diet is a simple way to count calories and track your weight to make sure you are really losing the pounds.
+By calculating your average weight, you don't have to be scared of those days when you "gain" 2 pounds overnight.
+You'll see exactly your rate of weight loss and be able to predict when you will hit your weight goal.

+This plugin serves to provide a web-based version of the Excel spreadsheets provided by the diet plan.
+This lets you use the familiar interface of your blog to keep up-to-date on your diet.
+After you hit your weight goal, it helps you maintain your weight by keeping you within a set window around your goal.

 == Installation ==